 Rodents should be controlled and repellents used to minimize flea bites.

-Plague is a highly contagious, life-threatening infection now present in the US mainly in rural or semirural areas of the Southwest.
+Plague is a highly contagious, life-threatening infection now present in the US mainly in rural or semirural areas of the Southwest; worldwide, most cases since the 1990s have occurred in Africa.

-Plague may cause massive, often suppurative lymphadenopathy (buboes), severe pulmonary infection, and/or septicemia.
+Plague may cause large, tender, often suppurative lymphadenopathy (buboes), severe pulmonary infection, and/or septicemia.

 Rapid diagnosis using stain and culture of the organism is important because mortality increases significantly the longer treatment is delayed.